Mark D. Siljander: U.S. House of Representatives

 Siljander was challenged again in the Republican primary, and defeated Tim Horan 58%-42%.
 In the general election, he won re-election to a second full term with 67% of the vote.

 In 1984, Siljander sponsored a single-sentence amendment which read, "For the purposes of this Act, the term 'person' shall include unborn children from the moment of conception."
 Alexander Cockburn referred to the Siljander Amendment as "the most far-reaching of all the measures dreamed up by the conservative right to undercut Roe v.
 Wade."
-It failed 186-219.
+It failed 186–219.

+Siljander travelled with Christian Watch International to Romania in response to the growing concerns over religious minority persecution.